 If you connect the radio to a GPS receiver, the radio can automatically transmit your current position during an automated distress call or during a normal DSC call.
+The radio can also automatically set the time and date from the GPS receiver.

 Your radio supports a standard NMEA0183 input from a GPS receiver.
-Follow the steps below to connect your radio to your GPS receiver:
+Below is a table of common GPS receivers and the proper connections: